-At Go Feet, Dr. Stuart Honick and his staff serve residents in many New Jersey communities, including those who live in Mays Landing and Hammonton.
+At Go Feet, Dr. Stuart Honick and his staff serve residents in many New Jersey communities, including those who live in Hammonton, Linwood, and Mays Landing.
 The doctor specializes in Sports Medicine and works with athletes on a regular basis to help them remain healthy and active.

 Athletes can experience many types of injuries to their feet and ankles.
 Ankle sprains are very common and can be prevented with proper footwear and the use of a brace or wrap, especially if the ankle has been injured in the past.
 Plantar fasciitis is also common for athletes who are constantly running or jumping.
 Plantar fasciitis affects the long, thick connective tissue that runs from the heel to the toes and supports the arch of the foot.
 When this fascia becomes inflamed, it can be extremely painful.
 Other injuries include ingrown toenails, hammertoes, and Achilles tendonitis.